Budots: Origins

-Budots dance has eventually made its way to unemployed bums who loiter Davao City.
 The style seems "worm-like" or "ragdoll-like" in nature, wriggling the hips while moving the arms and legs in slow movements.
 One of its characteristic moves features opening and closing the knees while in a low squat, the arms swaying and pointing at random.
-Despite its freestyle movements, the poses in budots dance are possibly inspired by the Badjao people who perform as street buskers, either through variations of the traditional Pangalay dance or their indigenous martial arts such as Kuntaw and Langka Baruwang.
-Writer and musician Dominic Zinampan claims the connection between budots and the Badjao people remains inconclusive, as it is hard to tell which influenced the other.
+Despite its freestyle movements.

-Budots dance was used to be performed with foreign electronic dance music until Sherwin Calumpang Tuna, an internet café manager who goes by the stage name "DJ Love" or "Lablab," created a new techno music genre that would complement the dance using Fruity Loops, which locals referred to as "bistik" (short for Bisayang Tikno, "Visayan techno").
+Budots dance was performed with foreign electronic dance music until Sherwin Calumpang Tuna, an internet café manager who goes by the stage name DJ Love or Lablab, created a new techno music genre that would complement the dance using FL Studio, which locals referred to as "bistik" (short for Bisayang Tikno, "Visayan techno").
 He also choreographed dance steps for his friends to perform on his budots music videos, which were uploaded on his YouTube channel since February 3, 2009.
 According to Vice, the budots dance compilation videos features "Myspace-era graphics, free-wheeling dances, and the names 'CamusBoyz' or 'DJ Love.'"
+In an article published on February 18, 2025, The Philippine Daily Inquirer writer Gabriel Pabico Lalu identified budots as a "Visayan pop dance craze".

 While local impression about budots is through its association with overt sexuality, gang wars, and juvenile delinquency, DJ Love has distanced himself and his budots mixes from such issues that plague Davao City.
 His music videos are incorporated with captions such as, "Yes to Dance; No to Drugs" or "Yes to Dance; No to Riots."
 The genre–and its creators–have also become at the receiving end of cyberbullying.